aaronbloomfield/ics/uva/syllabus.md

 I realize that not everybody reads these through.
 So the TL;DR version:

 - This course organized through Canvas, and the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/136577)
+- **The course has a uncommon participation grade -- be sure you are familiar with it**
-- One midterm, on Thursday, October 10th, during class; one final, on Tuesday, December 17, from 2-5
+- One midterm, on Friday, May 30th, during class; one final, on Saturday, June 14th
-	- It's a horrible exam time, but everybody has to be present to take it
-- Grades are 45% homeworks, 20% midterm, 25% final exam, and 10% participation (quizzes & attendance)
+- Grades are 35% homeworks, 15% midterm, 20% final exam, and 30% participation
 - Most things are going to be auto-graded, but you can submit multiple times; the grades won't be known until the late due date has passed
-- We have a very different extension policy -- anybody can request a 4 day extension for any reason.
-Read the details (and disclaimers and specifics) below.
 - If you encounter any rough spots in the course -- please be patient, and provide constructive feedback, and I'll do my best to get it all fixed
 - There will be both larger programming homeworks and smaller tutorial-style  homeworks or readings -- sometimes one of each will be assigned at any given time
-- Lecture attendance is required, and occasional attendance quizzes will be taken to ensure that
 - Readings will typically have in-class quizzes when they are due
 - Attendance quizzes and reading quizzes may be online, so bring a connected device (phone is fine)
-- Due to the size of the course, please contact me via the course contact system; the link will be on the Canvas landing page
-- Office hours are (or will be) posted on the Canvas landing page
+- Office hours are the hour before lecture, or by appointment
 - I want you to succeed in this course and enjoy it -- if you are having any problems (personal, academic, what-not) that I can help with, please let me know

 And now for the really long-winded version...